frePPLe/frepple/contrib/installer/README.txt

    shell.
 The installer will create the distribution too but I found this method is not reliable.

-3) Compile the execuatbles with Microsoft C++ compiler We distribute the executables created by the microsoft compilers.
+3) Compile the executables with Microsoft C++ compiler.
+   We distribute the executables created by the Microsoft compilers.
    You'll need to compile before creating the installer.

-4) Install python
+4) Install Python
    Make sure to use the Windows version of Python, rather than the one included with Cygwin.
    Adjust the path appropriately, if required.

-5) Install the python modules py2exe and cherrypy.
+5) Install the following Python extensions:
+      - py2exe
+      - django (needs patching!)
+      - cherrypy
+      - cx_oracle
+      - MySQLdb
+      - psycopg2
-   The installer uses py2exe to create a directory including python, django and the frepple web user interface.
+   The installer uses py2exe to create a directory containing the Python language (with its libaries and extensions) and the frePPLe web user interface.
    As the standalone web server we use WSGIServer that is provided by the CherryPy project.
 It is a bit more scalable and robust than the Django development server.